Free Democratic Party (Germany): 1949–1969: reconstruction of Germany

-In the second term of the Bundestag, the South German Liberal democrats gained influence in the party.
-Thomas Dehler, a representative of a more social-liberal course took over as party and parliamentary leader.
-The former Minister of Justice Dehler, who in 1933 suffered persecution by the Nazis, was known for his rhetorical focus.
-Generally the various regional associations were independent.
-After the FDP had left in early 1956, the coalition with the CDU in North Rhine-Westphalia and made with SPD and centre a new state government, were a total of 16 members of parliament, including the four federal ministers from the FDP and founded the short-lived Free People's Party, which then up was involved to the end of the legislature instead of FDP in the Federal Government.
-The FDP first took it to the opposition.
+In the second term of the Bundestag, the South German Liberal Democrats gained influence in the party controlling the party leadership between 1954 and 1960.
+Thomas Dehler, a representative of a more social-liberal course from Bavaria took over as party and parliamentary leader.
+The former Minister of Justice Dehler, who in 1933 suffered persecution by the Nazis, was known for his populist rhetorics and tried to emancipate the party from Adenauer's CDU/CSU.
+In the mid-1950s, there were some disagreements between Dehler and Adenauer over foreign policy issues, particularly the founding of the European Defence Community and the Saar statute.
+The FDP took an emphatically nationalist stance on both issues.
+In 1956, the infights between Dehler and Adenauer culminated in a government crisis: The FDP in North Rhine-Westphalia terminated their alliance with the Christian Democrats and formed a new state government with the Social Democratic Party of Germany and the German Center Party which led to a party split.
+16 members of parliament, including former party leader Franz Blücher and the four federal ministers from the FDP left their party and founded the short-lived Free People's Party (FVP).
+Whilst the FVP continued the government coalition with Adenauer's CDU/CSU and merged with the right-wing German Party in 1957, the FDP took it to the opposition for the first time in its history.